JanMiksovsky/blog/posts/2023/12-11 Spacejam.md

 Kudos to the [people behind the site](https://www.spacejam.com/1996/cmp/pressbox/credits.html): executive producer Donald Buckley, producer Dara Kobovy-Weiss, designers Jen Braun Davies and Andrew Stachler, and writer/coder Michael Tritter.
 And kudos to Warner Bros. for keeping the site up!

-If you want to inspect the site yourself, you can crawl and copy it using the following command (requires Node to be installed but no other pre-installation):
+If you want to inspect the site yourself (or one of your own sites), you can crawl and copy it using the following command (requires Node to be installed but no other pre-installation):

 ```
 npx @weborigami/origami "@copy @crawl(tree://www.spacejam.com/1996/), @files/spacejam"